onja-org/w2_bootstrap_layouts_and_components/README.md

 # Bootstrap Layouts and Components Lab 🏗️

 Welcome to the Community Connection Hub!
 In this hands-on lab, you'll learn Bootstrap 5 by building a website step-by-step.
-We'll provide you with all the content and detailed instructions - your job is to learn how to use Bootstrap components and layouts to implement the design.
+We'll provide you with detailed guidance and some fun discovery challenges to help you learn Bootstrap patterns.

 ## 🎯 Learning Objectives